CrunchyData/postgres-operator/hugo/content/Upgrade/upgradeto35.md

 ---

 ## Upgrading to Version 3.5.0 From Previous Versions

+This procedure will give instructions on how to upgrade to Postgres Operator 3.5

+{{% notice info %}}

+As with any upgrade, please ensure you have taken recent backups of all relevant data!

+{{% / notice %}}

 For clusters created in prior versions that used pgbackrest, you will be required to first create a pgbasebackup for those clusters.